influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/join_backfill.md

 See that Github project for instructions on how to install the library in Python.

-Once unzipped, this script can be used to create a database called `pages`, which will use the default retention policy `autogen`.
+Once unzipped, this script can be used to create a database called `pages`, which uses the default retention policy `autogen`.
 It can be used to create a backlog of data and then to set the generator running, walking along randomly generated `view` and `error` counts.